16 min read · Pillar Guide

 Is your home in a Fire Hazard Severity Zone?

-CAL FIRE and the Office of the State Fire Marshal map every parcel into Moderate, High, or Very High Fire Hazard Severity Zones, and the maps were expanded statewide in 2024-2025.
+CAL FIRE and the Office of the State Fire Marshal map every parcel into Moderate, High, or Very High Fire Hazard Severity Zones, and those maps have been expanding statewide in recent updates.
 Your zone determines whether Chapter 7A applies to new work, shapes how aggressively we harden, and increasingly affects insurability.
 We check the designation for your address and scope to it — a Very High-zone ridge parcel and a moderate-zone valley lot are different problems, and we won't apply one's spec to the other.

 Eaves, soffits, and vents — the top ember entries